Skip to Content

 The Committee has jurisdiction over all modes of transportation – our aviation system, highways and bridges, transit and rail transportation, pipelines, and maritime and waterborne transportation.
 The Committee also has jurisdiction over wastewater infrastructure, the Nation’s emergency preparedness and response programs, public buildings and federal real estate management, federal economic development agencies, and one of America’s five Armed Forces: the U.S. Coast Guard.

-Subcommittee on Water Resources and Environment, Chairman
+Subcommittee on Highways and Transit, Chairman

 Subcommittee on Railroads, Pipelines, and Hazardous Materials